 (a) For large generators with planned Initial Synchronization in the period under study, the assessment shall derive the conditions to be studied with consideration given to the results of the FIS stability studies.

-(b) For new Large Loads and Load modifications subject to the requirements of Section 9.2.1, with planned Initial Energization in the period under study, the assessment shall derive the conditions to be studied from the most current Load Commissioning Plan and with consideration given to the results of the Large Load Interconnection Study (LLIS) stability studies.
+(b) For new Large Loads and Load modifications subject to the requirements of Section 9.2.1, with planned Initial Energization in the period under study, the assessment shall derive the conditions to be studied from the most current Load Commissioning Plan and with consideration given to the results of the Large Load Interconnection Study (LLIS) stability studies performed according to Section 9.8.3.4, Legacy Dynamic and Transient Stability Analysis, or stability studies performed as part of the Batch Zero Interconnection Study as described in Section 9.3, Batch Zero Interconnection Study.

-(c) ERCOT may study conditions other than those identified in the FIS or LLIS stability studies.
+(c) ERCOT may study conditions other than those identified in the FIS, LLIS, or Batch Zero Process stability studies.